ldt4ssc/ldt4ssc.github.io/docs/resources_content/non_tech_resources.md

 After ideation clarifies the need, motivations, stakeholders, and data, the specification phase focuses on defining *how* the solution should work.
 It translates the shared use case into functional and technical requirements, taking into account real-world constraints (data, architecture, users, security).
 This phase prevents misunderstandings between business and technical teams, embeds interoperability early on, and provides the basis for selecting or prototyping the appropriate solution.

-**Prerequisites**
+📋 **Prerequisites**

 - A clear and validated use case with precise objectives
 - Identified data requirements and understanding of data accessibility
 - A committed project team with experience in data-related issues
 - A realistic view of available resources (time, budget, technical support)

-**Objectives**
+🎯 **Objectives**

 - Identify and describe personas (future users of the solution)
 - Translate functional needs into operational technical specifications
 - Identify required data and define its lifecycle
 - Determine necessary indicators, dashboards, and potential simulations
 - Define data access conditions, legal constraints, and governance arrangements
 - Produce documentation to guide development or prototyping

-**Stakeholders to engage**
+👥 **Stakeholders to Engage**

 - Business referents (use case owners, service managers)
 - End-users of the solution
 - Data engineers or data architects
 - IT or infrastructure managers
 - Legal experts or DPOs when personal data or data-sharing clauses apply

 ???+ workshop_specifications "**VALIDATE Workshops**"